pointmeathesky/Hostile/dev-diary.md

-- make a bullettin board

 - fix ssl issues, I originally set the ssl certificate up for a different domain and did a very lazy job adding in the hostile domain which is causing users to get a security warning when they visit the site

-- get rid of forced color inversion and changed icons.
+[X]get rid of forced color inversion and changed icons.

 - User Account customization- profile pictures, text color, site color scheme(?)

+- change 404 page to be the under construction page previously built
+-
-- Have log in error messages show up on the log in page instead of a new page where the user then has to go back
+[X]Have log in error messages show up on the log in page instead of a new page where the user then has to go back